Access and Reading Room Guidelines

 - Inquiries concerning photocopying or scanning of materials must be referred to the department, whose decision in such matters is final.

-- Digital photography is allowed.
+- Digital photography may be allowed for specific collections.
+Please consult with the department prior to your visit.
 Materials must be flagged, reviewed, and approved before photography begins.

 - The use of handheld scanners is not permitted.